-Area Examined Problem Statements and Root Causes Student Attendance PS DE-1 Attendance rates remain below the goal of 96% for the school year.
+Area Examine Student Attendance PS DE-1 Attendance rates remain below the goal of 96% for the school year.
 RC DE-1 Students and parents haven't experienced consequences for chronic tardiness and absences.
 Students with high attendance haven't experienced recognition or positive incentives related to being present regularly.
-1 Programs Enrollment PS DE-2 In lower elementary dual language classrooms there is an imbalance of EB versus Non-EB students which doesn't align to the recommendations characteristic of a two-way DL program.
+Programs Enrollment PS DE-2 In lower elementary dual language classrooms there is an imbalance of EB versus Non-EB students which doesn't align to the recommendations characteristic of a two-way DL program.
 RC DE-2 As a choice campus, the percentage of applications received from EB households is significantly lower than those of non-EB households.
-1 Choose One PS DE-3 RC DE-3 Choose One PS DE-4 RC DE-4 Strengths & Areas for Improvement Based on your Data Analysis The AD A rate for the campus during the 23-24 school year was at 93% falling short of our goal of 96%.
+Choose One PS DE-3 RC DE-3 Choose One PS DE-4 RC DE-4 Strengths & Areas for Improvement Based on you Data Analysis families A rate for the campus during the 23-24 school year was at 93% falling short of our goal of 96%.
 Recruitment efforts need to be streamlined and targeted in areas with higher concentrations of EB.